buddhist-uni/buddhist-uni.github.io/_tags/medieval.md

 parents: [roots]
 ---

-Despite the tendency to study Buddhism regionally, there are many common themes which found expression across Asia as Buddhism spread both North and South.
+Despite the tendency to study Buddhism regionally, there are many common themes which found expression across Asia as Buddhism spread both North and South out from India starting in antiquity.